abutarameen/Unified_Log_Viewer/README.md

 ## Usage

 Run `desktop_unifier.py` and open the **Settings** menu to enter your AWS keys, S3 bucket details, and Crashlytics/Firebase credentials.
-The settings are saved to `settings.json` and used by both the GUI and `log_unifier.py`.
-Then run:
+These values are stored in `settings.json` and used by both the GUI and the `log_unifier.py` CLI tool.
+After saving your settings, run the unifier script:

 ```bash
 python log_unifier.py